williamsantosa/YouToo/README.md

 # YouToo

-Program that downloads YouTube videos to your computer for the purpose of quick and easy media acquisition.
+Program that downloads YouTube videos for the purpose of quick and easy media acquisition.

 ## Setup